r-lib/testthat/revdep/README.md

 ```
 checking package dependencies ...
 ERROR
-Package required and available but unsuitable version: ‘Matrix’
+Package required but not available: ‘RcppEigen’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.